Plyometrics: History

-Fred Wilt, a former US Olympic long-distance runner, is credited with coining the term plyometrics after watching the Russians execute jumps in their warm-ups prior to their event in track and field.
-He could not understand why the Russians were doing all of these jumps while the Americans were doing multiple static stretches, but he firmly believed it was one of the reasons why they were so successful in many events.
+Fred Wilt, a former US Olympic long-distance runner, is credited with coining the term plyometrics after watching the Soviets execute jumps in their warm-ups prior to their event in track and field.
+He could not understand why the Soviets were doing all of these jumps while the Americans were doing multiple static stretches, but he firmly believed it was one of the reasons why they were so successful in many events.

 From its beginnings in the early 1980s, the term plyometrics gained greater popularity and is now well established.
-When Fred Wilt learned of the work being done by Michael Yessis in the field of Russian training methods, they quickly teamed up to help disseminate information on plyometrics.
+When Fred Wilt learned of the work being done by Michael Yessis in the field of Soviet training methods, they quickly teamed up to help disseminate information on plyometrics.

 In collaboration with Yessis who visited and worked with Verkhoshansky in the Soviet Union in the early 1980s, plyometrics was gradually disseminated in the US.
 Yessis brought this information on plyometrics back to the US and in the following years was able to create even more ways of using this method to train and improve explosive power.

 Plyometrics (the shock method) was created by Yuri Verkhoshansky in the late 1960s, early 1970s.
 Since then, the shock method of plyometrics is still being practiced for improvement of athletic performance by what appears to be a relatively limited number of athletes.
 These athletes still do depth jumps, the key exercise in the shock method, according to the guidelines established by Verkhoshansky.